Empower Your Practice

 When patients can view their records, they are better equipped to ask informed questions, track their progress, and adhere to treatment plans.
 This level of access and control significantly boosts their sense of ownership over their health, fostering a stronger, more collaborative relationship with your practice.

 • Promote Actively.
-Don't assume patients will find it on their own.
 Promote the portal during check-in, in your waiting room, and via email.
 Explain the specific benefits, such as viewing lab results or requesting prescription refills.

 • Provide Support.
 Offer simple guides, video tutorials, or brief in-person training for less tech-savvy patients.
 Ensure your front-desk staff are equipped to answer common questions and assist with sign-up.